Tax on Mutual Funds

 The principles of Mutual Fund taxation are much simpler to understand when they are further broken down into smaller pieces.

-So let us start by taking a look at the 4 variables that affect the tax liability of Mutual Funds:
+So, let us start by taking a look at the four variables that affect the tax liability of Mutual Funds:

 1) Types of Funds

-Mutual Funds are divided into two groups for tax purposes: Equity-Oriented Mutual Funds and Debt-Oriented Mutual Funds.
+Mutual Funds are divided into various groups for tax purposes like Equity-Oriented Mutual Funds, Debt-Oriented Mutual Funds, and so on.

 2) Capital Gains